-The island was discovered in 1774 by Captain James Cook on his 2nd voyage to New Zealand.
-He gave the island its name after seeing tall native pines (Araucaria columnaris).
-Cook never disembarked on the island, but as saw signs of inhabitance (smoke) and assumed it was inhabited.
-During the 1840s Catholic and Protestant missionaries arrived, along with merchants in a search for sandal wood.
-The French took possession of it in 1853 at which time native Kunies opted for Catholic religion.
-In 1872 the Isle of Pines became a French penal colony and sheltered 3,000 political deportees from Paris Commune.
+The island was discovered in 1774 by Captain James Cook (1728-1779) on his 2nd voyage to New Zealand.
+He named the island after seeing tall native pines (Araucaria columnaris).
+In the 1840s Catholic and Protestant missionaries arrived, along with merchants in a search for sandal wood.
+The French took possession of the island in 1853 after the native indigenous population accepted the Catholicism.
+In 1872, Isle of Pines became a French penal colony sheltering around 3,000 political deportees from Paris France.

 Highlights: Beaches, Snorkelling, Caves